Yejashi/obsidianNotes/Research/LLVM/Clang/Clang Substructures.md

 For example, resolving included files becomes tricky when you have 10+ layers of a header file hierarchy, which is common in large-scale projects

 Solving these challenges requires close cooperation between the preprocessor and the lexer, which provides primitives for all the preprocessing actions

+Their source code can be found under clang/lib/Lex.